 If ROI is still a dirty word for you, remember this: marketers who embrace showing ROI are the same marketers who executives trust.
 Showing ROI should always be considered an opportunity to help you accomplish your marketing goals and make it easier for executives to increase your marketing budget.
 And if trends hold, you are going to need a larger marketing budget just to stay afloat.

-According to a 2018 Forrester Research report [original report is available here], marketers in the United States will increase their spending on marketing technology by 27 percent through 2022.
+According to a 2018 Forrester Research report, marketers in the United States will increase their spending on marketing technology by 27 percent through 2022.
 Similarly, eMarketer estimates that for the first time ever, digital ad spend will account for more than half of the global ad market in 2019.
 What does this mean?
 In a few words: your competitors are spending more — and you need to keep up.
 No matter the size of your monthly marketing budget, tips and tactics exist to help you be successful.
 However, if your company seems to never devote quite enough to content marketing, you must do more to defend your efforts with ROI.

 To effectively defend your marketing efforts, you need to employ a little storytelling and combine it with a little number-crunching so you can speak to your executives in ways that they will best understand.